deepjavalibrary/djl/mxnet/mxnet-model-zoo/README.md

-# DJL - MXNet model zoo
+# DJL - Apache MXNet model zoo

 ## Introduction

-The MXNet model zoo contains symbolic models that can be used for inference and training.
+The model zoo contains symbolic models from Apache MXNet (incubating) that can be used for inference and training.
 All the models in this model zoo contain pre-trained parameters for their specific datasets.

 ## Documentation